-- 6. When you see the message "Select this image?" select Yes and press Enter.
-If you want to change the area selected, select No, press Enter and repeat steps 4 through 6. - 7.
-Use the directional buttons on the remote control to select a zoom rate (display size), and then press Enter. - 8.
-When you see the message "Save image as user's logo?," select Yes and press Enter.
+- When you see the message "Do you use this image?" select YES and press Enter.
+If you want to change the area selected, select NO, press Enter and repeat steps 4 through 6. - 7.
+Use the directional buttons on the remote control to select a zoom rate (display size), and then press Enter. - When you see the message "Do you save the user logo?," select YES and press Enter.
 Saving the logo may take a few minutes.
-Do not use the projector or other sources (computer, video, etc.) while the logo is being saved. - 9.
-When you see the message "Completed," press Esc or Menu.
+Do not use the projector or other sources (computer, video, speaker, etc.) while the logo is being saved. - 9.
+When you see the message "Saving the user's logo is completed," press Esc or Menu.